-The handles for the grill and slow oven will require fitting as follows:
+The handles for the grill and tall oven will require fitting as follows:

 Open the door.
-To keep the door open, either place a suitable weight on it or have someone hold it.
+To keep the door open, either place a suitable weight on it (grill door only) or have someone hold it.

-Fit the handle over the studs in the front of the door (Fig.7-10).
-With the handle in place, fit the nut locating pegs into the handle threaded bolts (Fig.7-11).
+Fit the handle threaded bolts through the front of the door (Fig. 7.10).
+With the handle in place, fit the nut locating pegs into the handle threaded bolts (Fig. 7.11).

-Slide the retaining nuts over the pegs (Fig.7-12) and, using the spanner supplied, secure in place.
+Slide the retaining nuts over the pegs (Fig. 7.12) and, using the spanner supplied, secure in place.